trusdd/trusdd/README.md

 # Hi there, I'm trusdd 👋

 Welcome to my GitHub profile!
 I'm passionate about web development, programming, and databases.
-I love learning new technologies and building cool projects.
+I love learning new technologies and building interesting projects.

 ---